kbhtech/VirusTotal-For-Moodle/README.md

 	~/adminlib.php: class antivirus_virustotal_client_scan_method extends admin_setting_configselect { // validation & I/O code...

-## GUI for configuring the depth of the feedback that the provider returns to the client.
+## Web interface provided means for administrators to activate verbose reporting.

 -*This will be in the administrative panel in the settings in moodle.*